Posts by Austen Shipley — Page 61

 StubHub: Bama most in-demand ticket; Auburn No. 7

-The Crimson Tide once again has the most in-demand ticket in all of college football after being dethroned in the category last year by Ohio State.
-It is third time the Tide has held the distinction in the rankings developed by StubHub.
-In- state rival Auburn University was No. 7.
-“This is likely to be […]
+The Crimson Tide is once again the most in demand team in all of college football after being dethroned in the category last year by Ohio State.
+It is third time that the Tide have held the distinction in the rankings that are developed by StubHub.
+In state rival Auburn University was the seventh most in demand team.

-It looks like football season in Tuscaloosa may be filled with even more school spirit this year.
-The University of Alabama’s Name Image Likeness group, Yea Alabama, announced it has partnered with Foundry Distilling in West Des Moines, Iowa, to produce Yea Alabama Vodka.
-Details for prices and availability of the vodka are scheduled to […]
+It looks like football season in Tuscaloosa may be filled with even more school spirit this year after the school's NIL group, Yea Alabama, announced on its social media pages that it has partnered with Foundry Distilling in West Des Moines, Iowa to produce Yea Alabama Vodka.

-Darius Miles, the former Alabama basketball player involved in the Tuscaloosa murder of 23-year-old Jamea Jonae Harris, learned Monday the state will not be seeking the death penalty against him in spite of being charged with capital murder.
-Miles stands accused of providing the firearm that killed Harris to Michael Davis, the shooter.
-Miles, who […]
+Darius Miles, the former Alabama basketball player involved with the Tuscaloosa murder of 23 year old Jamea Jonae Harris, learned Monday that the state of Alabama will not be seeking the death penalty against him even though he has been charged with capital murder.

 High levels of heat and humidity in the summer time are nothing new to Alabamians.
 This week, however, could bring dangerously high temperatures throughout much of the state.
-Weather outlets are forecasting temperatures for this week throughout the state to be at least in the upper 90s with a possible heat index of 105-110 degrees, […]
+Many weather sources have now forecasted temperatures for this week throughout the state to be at least in the upper 90's with a possible heat index of 105-110 degrees depending on the area.

 Bama legacy: Dre Kirkpatrick Jr. commits to Tide